Borv413/NHCE/README.md

 Community Resource Pack Compatibility
 - Adds support for custom resources for mods such as the USI catalogue, Extra-Planetary Launchpads & many more.(Not yet implemented)

+UL compatibility
+- Replaces the Stock bodies with the ones from Uncharted Lands(Future plans)